 Perinatal travel nurse requirements include similar steps to becoming a NICU nurse—passing the NCLEX, becoming an RN, and one or two years of pediatric experience.
 Some perinatal nurses continue their education to attain a Master’s of Science in Nursing degree to become a Perinatal Nurse Practitioner or a perinatal nurse specialist.
 This way, they can diagnose, prescribe meds, and deliver babies.

 Now that you have a basic understanding of some of the common types of travel nurses who work with babies, the decision is yours.
 If your passion lies in improving children’s health and comforting them in times of distress, you should consider one of the nursing specialties listed above.
 It is important to continue to do your research and find what really speaks to you.
-When you’re ready to take a travel nursing contract, visit our job board for available positions.
+When you’re ready to take a travel nursing contract, visit our job board for available travel nurse jobs.
 See you soon!